Re

 Symptoms in SCORE more or less correspond to Problems in REPROCess.

 Causes are contained within REPROC’s Explanation category.
 However in our model, causes do not need to be causes of symptoms.
-People can, and frequently do, see causal relationships in all sorts of aspects of their experience.
+People can, and frequently do, see all sorts of causal relationships in their experience.
 Resources can have causes, so can Remedies and Outcomes, and so can Changes.
 Even Explanations can have causes.
 Also, there are plenty of explanations that are not obviously causal.
 In the transcript below for instance, the client explains “When I say I want to see more of the day, I’m not sure that’s true.
 I suspect I’m trying to shorten the day” (line 3).
 He or she is explaining that they are “not sure”.
 It is not a statement about cause and effect.
 Rather it is an important step in the client getting clear about the problem they don’t want and the desired outcome they do want.

 Outcomes are similar in both models except, as described above, the PRO model has a wider and simpler definition than the Well-formed Outcome criteria usually used in NLP.
 We think there is an important distinction to be made between desired and actual Outcomes.
 Before anything changes there are only desired outcomes in the here-and-now.
 Actual outcomes most often happen after the session, often long after.
 Lastly, we don’t think Outcomes need to “take the place of the symptoms”, rather they can create something new without reference to a symptom or a problem.